SAP-samples/hana-shine-xsa/README.md

 ### Site Web
 ![Alt text](./images/shine-site-web.jpg "Site Web")

-## Undeploy SHINE
+## Undeploy the SHINE Application
-To undeploy SHINE and delete all the service run the below command from CLI

-`cf undeploy com.sap.refapps.shine -f --delete-services`
+To undeploy SHINE and delete all its services run the command: `cf undeploy com.sap.refapps.shine -f --delete-services`

 ## Support
 For any question/clarification or report an issue in SHINE for CF Environment please [create an issue](https://github.com/sap/hana-shine-xsa/issues/new/).
 Please mention `[shine-cf]` in the title to differentiate issue between SHINE for XS Advanced and SHINE for CF Environment